ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Create-a-new-application-in-Elastic-Beanstalk-and-upload-the-WAR-file-into-it.md

 [[/setup-guide/images/clojure-collector-setup-guide/0.jpg]]

 Once you've selected your region, you're ready to create your application.
-Click on the **Create application** button (located on the top right of the screen, below the top menu bar with the region selection).
+Click on the **Create New Application** button (located on the top right of the screen, below the top menu bar with the region selection).
 Give your application a suitable name and description.

 [[/setup-guide/images/clojure-collector-setup-guide/1.jpg]]